 7. The Bride´s Jump Waterfall in Navajas

-The Bride´s Jump Waterfall is a beautiful natural setting in the small town of Navajas with a creepy legend behind it.
-You can read a detailed story here.
+The Bride´s Jump Waterfall is a beautiful natural setting in the small town of Navajas with one of the creepiest Spanish love legends behind it.
+This place belongs on the list of mysterious and haunted places in Spain.
+You can read a detailed blog story here.

 8. Coves de Sant Josep